altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 - **Self-help/productivity:** to keep the lights on.
 - **Creativity:** to build things and solve problems of people like me.
-- **Product/service design:** to understand both people and problems.
+- **Product/service design:** to understand both people and issues.
 - **Software engineering:** a great form of leverage and absorbs all the points above.

 During the past two years, I tried to read every day and take notes with a roughly 60% success rate.
 That made me finish around [50 books](/books?target=blank) and learn many things, which I attempted to implement in my way of living.
 Some worked very well; many I haven't figured out how to use.